martinvonz/jj/docs/technical/concurrency.md

 Jujutsu's lock-free concurrency means that it's possible to update copies of the clone on different machines and then let `rsync` (or Dropbox, or NFS, etc.) merge them.
-The working copy may mismatch what's supposed to be checked out, but no changes to the repo will be lost (added commits, moved branches, etc.).
+The working copy may mismatch what's supposed to be checked out, but no changes to the repo will be lost (added commits, moved bookmarks, etc.).
 If conflicting changes were made, they will appear as conflicts.
-For example, if a branch was moved to two different locations, they will appear in `jj log` in both locations but with a "?" after the name, and `jj status` will also inform the user about the conflict.
+For example, if a bookmark was moved to two different locations, they will appear in `jj log` in both locations but with a "?" after the name, and `jj status` will also inform the user about the conflict.